MarquezProject/marquez/examples/airflow/README.md

 # Step 4: View Collected Metadata

-To ensure that Airflow is executing `counter` and `sum`, navigate to the DAGs tab in Airflow and verify that they are both enabled and have a timestamp in the Last Run column.
+To ensure that Airflow is executing `counter` and `sum`, navigate to the DAGs tab in Airflow and verify that they are both enabled and are in a _running_ state:

 ![](./docs/airflow-view-dag.png)